Deep-MI/FastSurfer/Docker/README.md

            --no_cuda
 ```

-Again, only the tag of the image is changed from gpu to cpu and the standard docker is used instead of the nvidia one.
+Again, only the tag of the image is changed from gpu to cpu and the standard docker is used (no --gpus defined).
 In addition, the --no_cuda flag is passed to explicitly turn of GPU usage inside FastSurferCNN.